bayesimpact/encompass/explorer/blog-pt1.md

 TODO: Mapbox studio screenshot

 This complication might not pose a problem for certain use cases, especially when data is being aggregated at the county or state levels.
-On the other hand, this systemic blind spot poses serious problems for the determination of MUAs and the allocation of public resources to mitigate problems caused by poor geographic access, since it means that methods that use census centroids tend to over-estimate access in the very places where it is worst<sup>[3](#footnote-centroids-near-roads)</sup>.
+On the other hand, this systemic blind spot poses serious problems for the determination of medically-underserved areas and the allocation of public resources to mitigate problems caused by poor geographic access, since it means that methods that use census centroids tend to over-estimate access in the very places where it is worst<sup>[3](#footnote-centroids-near-roads)</sup>.

 The problem is most pronounced in the less densely populated states of the Mountain West<sup>[3](#footnote-alaska)</sup>, but also affects large, rural counties nationwide.